 Welcome to Ohio Avenue Elementary School's website!
-My name is Kyle Miller and I am the new principal of Ohio Avenue Elementary School.
-I have been a teacher in Columbus City Schools for 20 years and am excited to return to the east side.
+My name is Kyle Miller and I am the principal of Ohio Avenue Elementary School.
+I have been a teacher in Columbus City Schools for 20 years and am excited to be back on the east side.
 My family’s first home in Columbus was on Champion Avenue.
 It is the street where my son was born and where my best friends lived.
 I could see this beautiful school building every morning from my front window.
-I feel like I am coming back home!
+I feel like I am back home!

 I am energized to begin this year as we work together to provide all our students with a quality education that makes their futures bright.
 As you know, in order for children to achieve their dreams later in life, they must work hard now and learn the academic and social skills necessary to take them wherever they wish to go.
 Ohio Avenue Elementary is a “Health Sciences Academy”, like the other east side schools that feed into Champion Middle School and East High School.
 Our teachers are excited to put our students in their new white lab coats.
 We will nurture them as they learn to think like scientists who are working to change the globe.

 We believe in a strong partnership between home and school, and our goal is two-way communication.
 This means that our staff doesn’t only want to send notes home, but we also need to hear back from our families.
 Parents are their child’s first teacher and we need our community on our team.

 Each day during our morning routine, the whole school will recite a few lines from the 2003 song “I Can” by Nas.
 Those lyrics, though sixteen years old, are still inspiring today:

 “I know I can (I know I can),